broeker/jumpsuit/src/pages/index.md

     piece of hand-coded markup had a purpose.
 The world was filled with optimism and incredible potential.
 We collectively and rapidly created an entire new universe of pages and links and resources and tools.
 It was fun.
-  heading: Let's have fun again.
+  heading: We can do better.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/jumpsuit.png